The Doug Crosley Show

-The Doug Crosley Show was a Canadian music variety television series which aired on CBC Television in 1973.
+The Doug Crosley Show is a Canadian music variety television series which aired on CBC Television in 1973.

 Premise

 Doug Crosley had appeared in stage productions and on television series such as Juliette.
 For his own 1973 series, Crosley adopted country music styles in contrast to the traditional show tunes he previously performed.

 Regular series bands were the Dave Shaw Orchestra and country group Humphrey and the Dumptrucks.
 Singlers Liliane Stillwell and Sherisse Laurence were additional series performers.

 Scheduling

 This half-hour series was broadcast Saturdays at 7:00 p.m.
 (Eastern) from 16 June to 21 July 1973.